GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/filesync.md

 ### Auto sync mode

+In auto sync mode, Skaffold automatically generates sync rules for known file types.
+Changes to other file types will result in a complete rebuild.

 #### Buildpacks

 Skaffold requires special collaboration from the Buildpacks for the `auto` sync to work.
-The [gcr.io/buildpacks/builder:v1](https://github.com/GoogleCloudPlatform/buildpacks) supports Skaffold out of the box, currently for Go and NodeJS.
+The [gcr.io/buildpacks/builder:v1](https://github.com/GoogleCloudPlatform/buildpacks) supports Skaffold out of the box, currently for Go, NodeJS, and Java.

 Cloud Native Buildpacks set a `io.buildpacks.build.metadata` label on the images they create.
 This labels points to json description of the [Bill-of-Materials, aka BOM](https://github.com/buildpacks/spec/blob/master/buildpack.md#bill-of-materials-toml) of the build.